 Each student is issued with a homework diary.
-This is a school diary and NOT a personal diary.
 If a diary is lost or defaced, it must be replaced at the student's expense.
 The diary is to be taken to all classes where it may be checked by the classroom teacher, Year Level Co-ordinators, HOD, Deputy Principal or Principal.